If You Give Your Baby Up for Adoption, Do You Name Him/Her?

 How Do You Decide Who Should Name the Baby in an Adoption?

 When in doubt, ask!
-Talk to your baby’s future parents as well as your adoption specialist.
+Talk to your baby’s future parents as well as your adoption professional.
 If you feel really strongly about being involved in naming your child, let them know that.

 -